swirlai/swirl-search/docs/Admin-Guide.md

 ## Intended Audience

-This guide is intended for developers and system administrators who want to harden/configure Swirl for production use.
+This guide is intended for developers and system administrators who want to harden/configure SWIRL for production use.

 # Installation

-## Configuring the Swirl Environment
+## Configuring the SWIRL Environment

-New in version 1.8, Swirl uses `django-environ` to load important values such as hostname from a file called `.env`.
+New in version 1.8, SWIRL uses `django-environ` to load important values such as hostname from a file called `.env`.

 The file `.env.dist` contains expected defaults.
 If no `.env` file is created, then the `install.sh` script copy this file to `.env` prior to startup.